-My perspective is that cutting dog nails is as much an exercise in preventative health maintenance as it is in training and socialization.
+My perspective is that trimming nails is as much an exercise in preventative health maintenance as it is in training and socialization.

 You wouldn’t keep your puppy from interacting with new people for a month or longer, would you?
 You know that their early and frequent exposure to new friendly people is critical to them growing up to be a well-socialized, friendly adult.
-If you don’t, read A Bomb Proof Big Dog Starts With A Socialized Puppy.
+If you don’t, read Puppy Socialization: 5 Common Mistakes You Don’t Want to Make.